jpgordon00/UnityFileDownloader/README.md

          // in some .cs file, maybe or maybe not using MonoBehavior public void DownloadFiles1() {
           GroupDownloader downloader = new GroupDownloader();

+          // change the amount of files it can download at once downloader.MaxConcurrency = 5;

           /* Add some URLS to download here. */ downloader.PendingURLS.Add("www.google.com/image/someimage.jpg");